Clarinet Lessons (Ages 8+)

 Julliette is a Western University graduate with a Bachelor of Music, Honours in Music Education.
 In this program, the clarinet was her primary instrument and she has been playing both piano and clarinet for 13 years.
 Julliette has been teaching private Piano Lessons and clarinet lessons for 5 years and also teaches Saxophone Lessons and recorder lessons.
 Julliette is a passionate musician and educator.
 She is currently in her second year at Althouse Faculty of Education at Western University, working to complete her Bachelor of Education.
 Julliette believes that music should be fun and accessible for all, and a student's interests should drive musical learning.

-Julia is currently in her first year at the Althouse Faculty of Education program at Western University.
-She recently graduated with a Bachelor of Music, Honors Music Education also from Western University.
-Clarinet is her major instrument and she has been playing clarinet for 12 years.
+Julia is currently in her second year at the Althouse Faculty of Education at Western University, completing her Bachelor of Education.
+She graduated with a Bachelor of Music, Honors Music Education also from Western University in 2016.
+Clarinet is her major instrument and she has been playing clarinet for 13 years.
 Julia is also a member of London's Encore, the Concert Band.
-Julia has been teaching clarinet lessons privately for 6 years.
-She is also able to teach Saxophone Lessons, Piano Lessons and recorder lessons.
+Julia has been teaching clarinet lessons privately for 7 years.
+She is also able to teach Saxophone Lessons, Piano Lessons and Recorder Lessons.
 She is willing to accept any level student.
 She enjoys sharing her knowledge and passion with music students to help them improve their overall playing ability.

 What Are Your Rates?

 We've learned that every music teacher is different, and each has different skills.
 Some have Masters degrees, while others are still students themselves.
 For this reason, we've given the teachers the ability to set their own rates when they are hired based on their skills.
-The rates for clarinet lessons range from $22.00 to $25.00 for a 30 minute lesson.
+The rate for clarinet lessons is $23.00 for a 30 minute lesson.

 Is 30 Minutes Enough?